Why does something exist, rather than nothing?

 This takes us back to the first lines of the Genesis myth.
 As discussed this myth starts with a Divine being that already has existence.
 It ignores the really interesting question of why is there something, rather than nothing in favour of a more mundane one: How did this particular universe come into being?
 The reason that this is a more mundane question is that it can be answered in an infinite number of ways, ranging from god, to Hamsters and even pure chance.
 The answer to the question of how our particular universe came into existence is dependent on the metaphysics from which our universe emerged and just as our puppy could have an infinite number of paths into the pond, so to can we have an infinite number of paths (or metaphysical realities) into our universe.

-At best, He is the sentience which entails all others (as demanded by Omniscience), or perhaps even the Ultimate Sentience of the Infiniverse itself, but He can only be considered an emergent property of “creation”, rather than its point of origin, or source.
+At best, God is the sentience which entails all others (as demanded by Omniscience), or perhaps even the Ultimate Sentience of the Infiniverse itself, but is a Being that can only be considered an emergent property of existence.
+God is perhaps the ultimate Destination of the “creation”, rather than its point of origin.